 - A portal for building strategic partnerships with hospitals and industry to confront major medical challenges

 - A robust home for the Harvard-MIT Health Science & Technology (HST) program, which has a rich history of educating leaders in medicine and health-related technologies.

-The existing and incipient strengths of IMES and MIT will be leveraged to address the following five grand challenges:
+The existing and incipient strengths of IMES and MIT will be leveraged to address the following four grand challenges:

 Grand challenge #1: